mlopIT/CNT4403_Project/README.md

 ## Installation and Usage

-Note: You do not have to follow the steps below, if you want to use the python files in an IDE of your choice.
-The steps below apply if you want to use the Command Terminal in Windows.
+Note: You do not have to follow anything past the first step below, if you want to use this project's python files in an IDE of your choice.
+The steps below will apply if you want to use the Command Terminal in Windows.

 ### 1. Project Setup
 Clone the repository and navigate to the project folder: